×

 • The city raises your taxes.
 You can contest your property tax but if you lose and are stuck with a high tax bill, this obviously will eat into your profit too.

 • Your insurance premiums go up.
 This could also happen.
 Sure, you can shop around for a better price, and you should, but increased insurance costs cut into your profits.
+Insuring your rental is important, though, and it can protect your profits.
+To see what I mean, dive into my post on understanding landlord insurance coverage.

 What About Taxes?